 • Endowment: You donate a minimum of €500,000 in a philanthropic investment that is of public benefit to the country

-You must invest in these pathways through your personal funds.
+You must invest in these pathways through your funds.
 Using a loan of any sort to invest will lead to immediate rejection of your application, and your Ireland immigration process will go null and void.

 4. Ireland Long Stay Join Family Visa (D type)